YingqiangGe/yingqiangge.github.io/_pages/about.md

 ## About Me
 Hi there, welcome to my homepage.

-Currently, I'm a second-year PhD student in Computer Science Department at Rutgers University, New Brunswick, NJ.
-I am fortunate to have [Prof. Yongfeng Zhang](http://yongfeng.me/) as my supervisor.
+Currently, I'm a PhD student in Computer Science Department at [Rutgers University, New Brunswick, NJ](https://www.rutgers.edu/).
+And I am fortunate enough to have [Prof. Yongfeng Zhang](http://yongfeng.me/) as my supervisor.

 My research interests lie in the interface of Machine Learning and Information Retrieval with specific focus on: Recommender System, Economic Recommendation, Explainable Recommendation, Fairness, Reinforcement Learning for Recommendation, Causality.
 <!-- * *Machine  Learning*:  Graph Representation Learning, Knowledge Graph Reasoning, Neural Symbolic Reasoning, Deep  Reinforcement Learning -->